nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ### 3.18.
 Saving the data

+For you to be able to keep your list, even if you close and re-open the application.<br>
 Todo list data are saved in the hard disk automatically after any command that changes the data.<br>
 There is no need to save manually.

 ### 3.19.
 Change storage location for save data: `save`

+For when you want to switch the save location of the application, such as if you are moving it to a Dropbox folder.<br>
 Changes the location for the storage file used in this system. <br>
 Warning: If a file with the requested name already exists, it will be overwritten. <br>
 Format: `save NEWFILELOCATION`